erikw/vim-keybindings-everywhere-the-ultimate-list/README.md

   * instruction how to enable vi bindings - https://github.com/extrawurst/gitui/blob/master/KEY_CONFIG.md
 * :white_check_mark: [Lazygit](https://github.com/jesseduffield/lazygit) - Simple terminal UI for git commands with Vim-like keybindings.

+## Search Engines
+* :white_check_mark: [searxng](https://docs.searxng.org/) - SearXNG is a free internet metasearch engine which aggregates results from various search services and databases.
+Users are neither tracked nor profiled.
+You can either enable vi binds in the settings when using the site or when selfhosting, you can set the default hotkeys to be vi styled for every user.

+* Preferences > USER INTERFACE > Hotkeys

+* For the server configuration, add this to `/etc/searxng/settings.yml`:
+  * ```
+    ui:
+      hotkeys: vim
+    ```

+* :white_check_mark: [DuckDuckGo](https://duckduckgo.com/) - DuckDuckGo lets you search and browse privately, it never tracks you.
+It has some vim-like bindings by default in its [keyboard shortcuts](https://duckduckgo.com/duckduckgo-help-pages/features/keyboard-shortcuts).
+* :white_check_mark: [Kagi](https://kagi.com/) - Kagi is a paid ad-free search engine that has vim-like bindings by default in its [keyboard shortcuts](https://help.kagi.com/kagi/features/search-operators.html#keyboard_shortcuts).

 ## Shells
 * :white_check_mark: [readline](https://man.archlinux.org/man/readline.3) - Readline is a library used by many CLI programs to read input from users.
 By configuring readline to use vi key bindings, you automatically get it for programs like `bash`, `irb`, `octave`, etc. By default, readline has Emacs-like keybindings, but you can change that by putting this in your `~/.inputrc`: